 How to Store Lemon Crazy Cake

-This cake can be left out at room temperature, in an airtight container, for up to 3 days.
+This cake can be stored at room temperature, in an airtight container, for up to 3 days.
 You could also store it in the refrigerator if preferred.
+If storing the cake in the refrigerator, let it come to room temperature before serving.

 Can I Freeze Lemon Crazy Cake?